 Earl K. Stice is the PricewaterhouseCoopers Professor of Accounting at Brigham Young University.
 Professor Stice has been on the faculty at Rice University, the University of Arizona, and the Hong Kong University of Science and Technology (HKUST); and was the Ernst & Young Professor of Accounting and Finance at Nazarbayev University in Astana, Kazakhstan.
 Professor Stice is co-author of the online editions of Intermediate Accounting, 19th edition; Accounting: Concepts and Applications, 11th edition; and Financial Accounting: Reporting and Analysis, 7th Edition.
 He is also the co-creator (with his brother Jim) of a large number of accounting and finance courses for LinkedIn Learning.

-Professor Wilks is the Director and EY professor of BYU’s School of Accountancy.
+Professor Wilks is the EY Professor of Accounting and former Director of BYU’s School of Accountancy.
 From 2006 to 2008, he worked as an academic fellow at the Financial Accounting Standards Board in Norwalk, Connecticut.
 While there, he led the development of the new international standard on revenue recognition, a standard that was released in May 2014.
 Professor Wilks also served from 2008-2009 as an academic advisor to the International Accounting Standards Board in London, England.
 He has also served as a technical advisor to Connor Group, which provides technical GAAP review, IPO services, and SEC reporting guidance to firms preparing for IPO.
 In January 2014, the US Financial Accounting Foundation appointed him to the Financial Accounting Standards Advisory Council.